sciencegraph/brinton/cran-comments.md

 There were no ERRORs or WARNINGs.
 Just one NOTE concerning the possibly mis-spelled words in "EDA".

-Acronyms are now explained and function names are unquoted in the description.
+Acronyms have been deleted.

 Examples are now simpler in order to speed up the outputs.

-Arguments have been added in order to write the examples/vignettes/tests to getwd() by default.
+Arguments have been added in order to write the examples/vignettes/tests to tempdir() by default.

 We would like to thank the helpful revision that Swetlana Herbrandt have provided.